-The United States Attorney should send copies of court papers to the Land Acquisition Section for information, comment, and suggestions as the case proceeds, and should cooperate in the reasonable implementation of all suggestions made.
+The United States Attorney should email copies of proposed court papers to the assigned Land Acquisition Section attorney for information, comment, and suggestions as the case proceeds, and should cooperate in the reasonable implementation of all suggestions made.

 5-15.322 - Category 2 Matters

 Category 2 consists of cases in which there are actual or anticipated policy questions, peculiar appraisal problems, novel legal questions, or claimed compensation in excess of $1,000,000.
-Category 2 cases may be (1) the full responsibility of the Land Acquisition Section; (2) the joint responsibility of United States Attorneys' Offices and the Land Acquisition Section; or (3) the full responsibility of United States Attorney's Offices, subject to the consultation and reporting requirements set forth throughout USAM 5-15.000 et seq.
+See ENRD Directive No. 2017-07.
+Category 2 cases may be (1) the full responsibility of the Land Acquisition Section; (2) the joint responsibility of United States Attorneys' Offices and the Land Acquisition Section; or (3) the full responsibility of United States Attorney's Offices, subject to the consultation and reporting requirements set forth throughout USAM 5-15.000.
 The participation of the Land Acquisition Section may range from mere counsel and advice, on the one hand, to management of the case on the other, depending upon national interests.
 The provisions of USAM 5-1.324 are applicable to Category 2 matters.

 5-15.500 - General Procedures in Land Acquisition Litigation